Pediatric Sleep Specialist

 Medical and Surgical Coordination

-When children have sleep apnea or other breathing problems during sleep, the pediatric team works closely with specialists to provide comprehensive care:
+When children have sleep apnea or other breathing problems during sleep, the pediatric team works closely with specialists to provide comprehensive care.

-ENT (Ear, Nose, Throat) Collaboration
+ENT Collaboration

 • Evaluation for enlarged tonsils and adenoids